The Reading List

 The Council, which consists of twelve librarians who are experts in readers’ advisory and collection development, selects one book from each of eight different categories.
 The eight genres currently included in the council’s considerations are adrenaline titles (suspense, thrillers, and action adventure), fantasy, historical fiction, horror, mystery, romance, science fiction, and women’s fiction.
 However, the Council is constructed in such a way to be adaptable to new genres and changes in contemporary reading interest.

-The Council announces the eight winning titles at the CODES Awards Reception.
+The Council announces the eight winning titles at the RUSA Book and Media Awards Reception at ALA Midwinter Meeting in January each year.
 A short list of honor titles (up to four per genre) is also announced.
 All selected titles are published on the RUSA Web site following the event.

 Members interested in serving on The Reading List Council should read about serving on the Council.